Live

 Customizing Your Portfolio in 2026

-The major brokerages — Fidelity, Vanguard, and Schwab — now offer zero-commission ETF trading and fractional shares, making it easier than ever to build a custom portfolio with a small starting balance.
+The major brokerages, including Fidelity, Vanguard, and Schwab, now offer zero-commission ETF trading and fractional shares, making it easier than ever to build a custom portfolio with a small starting balance.
 Three ways to make your index fund portfolio your own:

 Why the Index Fund Approach Makes Such a Difference

 Many new investors hesitate because they feel like they're "settling" by not picking individual stocks.
 The data tells a different story.
 Over a 20-year period, more than 90% of actively managed large-cap mutual funds have underperformed the S&P 500 index.
-You're not settling — you're beating the professionals.
+You're not settling - you're using the math in your favor.

-- Lower costs: A typical index fund charges 0.03%–0.20% per year.
-The average actively managed fund charges 0.75%–1.25%.
-Over 30 years, that gap is the equivalent of working an extra year or two just to pay fees.
+• Lower costs: A typical index fund charges 0.03%-0.20% per year.
+The average actively managed fund charges 0.75%-1.25%.
+Over 30 years, that gap translates to tens or hundreds of thousands of dollars depending on portfolio size (see the worked example above).

 Getting the Most Out of Index Fund Investing